How to Cascade Objectives and Key Results (OKRs)

 How to Set Effective OKRs

-In Organizational Physics Cascading Objectives, the following building blocks are used: Align the organization towards the right 3-Year Highly Achievable Goal based on stage-dependent Strategic Imperatives, which are supported by Annual Goals, which in turn are supported by cascading quarterly OKRs (objectives and key results).
+In the Cascading Objectives program, the following building blocks are used: You align the organization towards the right 3-Year Highly Achievable Goal based on stage-dependent Strategic Imperatives, which are supported by Annual Goals, which in turn are supported by cascading quarterly OKRs (objectives and key results).

 It is important to reinforce that we are not asking you to set a 3-year highly achievable goal first and then set Strategic Imperatives and Annual Goals.
 This is due to the fact that Strategic Imperatives must be lifecycle dependent!
 Without setting the right Strategic Imperatives first, we can end up with a 3-year goal that is out of sync with the company’s true stage.
 Resulting in an overly ambitious goal with poor execution.
 This would be like having a 4-year-old child with a 3-year goal of getting into Harvard.